spco/git-novice/_episodes/02-setup.md

 another Git host server
 in a later lesson will include this information.

-> ## UoL email addresses
->
-> Researchers with an @le.ac.uk email address can access certain benefits
-> unavailable with a non-academic address.
-I suggest you use your @le.ac.uk
-> address here, unless you are already a heavy GitHub/BitBucket user under
-> a different email address.
-{: .callout}

 > ## Line Endings
 >
 > As with other keys, when you hit the 'return' key on your keyboard,